 Breast implant projection refers to how much the implant extends forward from your chest wall.
 An implant with a high profile is one that provides the most projection of your breasts in front of you, so they will look more prominent from a side view.
 The most popular implants among our patients are 300 to 400 ccs high profile implants.
 Women who get these implants at our clinic are usually extremely satisfied with how natural and perky they make their breasts look.

+The key to natural-looking implants is choosing a size that fits your frame.
 The use of 3D imaging tool, Crisalix is standard practice Gold Coast Plastic Surgery.
 This offers patients a representation of post-operative results that can be achieved using various sized breast implants.

 Breast Implant Shapes

 Round breast implants are more popular among our patients.
 Round implants have the advantage of providing more fullness, especially in the upper poles of your breasts.
-This makes them perfect for women who want round perky breasts with prominent cleavage.
+This makes them ideal for women who want round perky breasts with prominent cleavage.

 Breast Implant Texture